curtism99/TrackCubed/README.md

 *   **Secure Authentication:** User sign-in and API security are managed by Microsoft Entra ID.
 *   **Persistent Login:** Users remain logged in across application restarts on both desktop and mobile platforms.
 *   **Full CRUD Functionality:** Users can Create, Read, Update, and Delete their own "Cubed Items."
+*   **Personalized & Private Data:**
+    *   All user-generated content, including **tags and custom item types**, is owned by and private to the user.
+    *   A robust "Wipe Data" feature allows users to securely delete all of their content from the database.
-*   **Personalized Tagging System:**
+*   **Advanced Tagging System:**
-    *   Add custom, user-owned tags to any item.
+    *   Add custom tags to any item.
-    *   Features a predictive text system to suggest your existing tags as you type.
+    *   A predictive text system suggests a user's own existing tags as they type.
-*   **Database-Driven & Custom Categories:**
+*   **Dynamic Categories:**
-    *   Assign an item type from a predefined, database-managed list (e.g., Link, Image, Song).
+    *   Assign an item type from a predefined system list (e.g., Link, Image).
-    *   Supports fully custom, user-entered item types for maximum flexibility.
+    *   Supports fully custom, user-created item types that automatically appear in the dropdown for future use.
 *   **Advanced Search & Filtering:**
     *   Full-text search across item names, descriptions, notes, and links.
-    *   Filter items by their specific type.
+    *   Filter items by any system or custom item type.
-    *   Filter items by tags with support for **inclusive (OR)** and **exclusive (AND)** search modes.
+    *   Filter items by tags, with support for **inclusive (OR)** and **exclusive (AND)** search modes.
 *   **Modern & Responsive UI:**
     *   Features a pull-to-refresh list for fetching the latest data.
     *   Adaptive UI that fully respects the user's Light or Dark system theme.
-    *   Custom-designed navigation bar for a branded, consistent look and feel.
+    *   Custom-designed, branded navigation bar for a consistent look and feel.
+    *   Data-driven icons (emojis) thematically represent different item types in the main list.
 *   **Comprehensive Settings:**
     *   Users can manage their application theme (Light, Dark, or System Default).
-    *   Includes a secure "Wipe Data" feature with a random phrase confirmation to start fresh.
+    *   Provides a "Data Management" section to clean up unused, orphaned tags.
-    *   Provides "About" information, including the app version and a privacy policy link.
+    *   Includes "About" information and a privacy policy link.

 ## Technology Stack